Website hosted by arc19 Web Design.

 e) No excisable liquors shall be sold or supplied, to any persons under 18 years of age.

-h) Subject to the discretion of the Committee, children and young Adults under 18 Years of age may be allowed in the Bar/Lounge area during Bowling / Private Functions, but must at all times be accompanied by a parent or guardian who is over eighteen years of age.
+f) Subject to the discretion of the Committee, children and young adults under 18 Years of age may be allowed in the Bar/Lounge area during Bowling / Private Functions, but must at all times be accompanied by a parent or guardian who is over eighteen years of age.

 House Policy: